 It was a delightful sight.
-Her Royal Highness Princess Margaret, the Countess of Snowdon, younger sister of Queen Elizabeth II of England, blithely singing a Cole Porter medley at a party in Kensington Palace with one of her many unlikely friends – John Phillips of The Mamas and the Papas.
-Margaret adored singing (often off-key, wrote author Caroline Blackwood), playing piano, dancing, gossiping, and guzzling Famous Grouse scotch.
+Her Royal Highness Princess Margaret, the Countess of Snowdon, the younger sister of Queen Elizabeth II of England, singing a Cole Porter medley at a party in Kensington Palace with one of her many unlikely friends – John Phillips of The Mamas and the Papas.
+Margaret adored singing (often off-key, wrote author Caroline Blackwood), playing piano, dancing, gossiping and guzzling Famous Grouse scotch.
 According to biographer Craig Brown, she chained smoked from morning till night, sometimes gluing “matchboxes onto tumblers so that she could strike matches while drinking.”

-Yes, the beautiful, pocket-sized Princess (standing only 5-feet-tall) loved to party – but on her own particular terms.
+Yes, the beautiful, pocket-sized Princess (standing only five-feet-tall) loved to party – but on her own particular terms.
 Over the decades of her turbulent life, Margaret would go from belle of the ball to persona non grata, her bossy, difficult snappishness making even the most accomplished society hostess quake in her heels.
 “I have been at the same house parties as her and her arrogance, her petulance, her rudeness and her plain bad manners were awful,” one frenemy recalled.

 Even as a child, Margaret was a royal rebel

 From the time she was a young girl, Margaret both compelled and repelled her fellow party guests.
 In 1943, publisher Mark Bonham Carter, dancing with the 13-year-old Princess at a ball at Windsor Castle, found her "full of character and very tart in her criticisms."